 The function of the image compression is related with camera models, firmware and pixel format, and the actual product you purchased should prevail.

-Without affecting image quality, this function allows the camera to compress data before transmitting to the external devices, and lower the usage of bandwidth, which belongs to lossless compression
+Without affecting image quality, this function allows the camera to compress data before transmitting to the PC, and increase the frame rate to some extent.

 Click Image Format Control > Image Compression Mode, and select HB as Image Compression Mode.